-Here, you see, the dear Savior differed from all his brethren.
+Here, you see, the dear Saviour differed from all his brethren.
 He always knew it was well with him.
-However, he was slandered, he knew it was well with him.
-When he was in the garden of Gethsemane, he nevertheless knew it was well with him; and when on the cross he knew it was well with him.
+However he was slandered, he knew it was well with him.
+When he was in the garden of Gethsemane, he nevertheless knew it was well with him ; and when on the cross he knew it was well with him.
 And how did he know it was well with him?
 Because he had not yet failed, and he knew he should not fail, to do those things that pleased God.
 "I do always those things that please him."
 He therefore knew it was well with him.
 He knew he should rise the third day.
-Already was the prediction, when the Psalmist personated the dear Savior, "I have set the Lord always before me; because he is at my right hand, I shall not be moved.
-Therefore, my heart is glad, and my glory rejoices; my flesh also shall rest in hope.
-For you will not leave my soul in hell; neither will you suffer your Holy One to see corruption."
+Already Was the prediction, when the Psalmist personated the dear Saviour, "I have set the Lord always before me; because he is at my right hand, I shall not be moved.
+Therefore my heart is glad, and my glory rejoiceth; my flesh also shall rest in hope.
+For thou wilt not leave my soul in hell; neither wilt thou suffer thine Holy One to soo one to be then we are poor creatures.
+He One to see corruption."
 But then we are poor creatures.
-He was God, as well as the Son of God, and therefore always knew that it was well with him and knew that it should be well with us.
+He was God, as well as the Son of God, and therefore always knew that it was well with him, and knew that it should be well with us Well. that it was well with him, and knew that it should be wen with us.
 Well, it is a very painful thing to know that we have so many sins to be forgiven; but without that painful conviction we are not prepared for the forgiveness.
-It is a very painful thing to feel our helplessness and inability to get at anything spiritual; yet if we were not thus led, our faith would not be in the power of God, but in the power of the creature.
-It is a very painful thing to be subjected to those adversities that make us do as Job did, curse the very day of his birth; and Jeremiah did the same, and wondered why he was born to such sorrow and such tribulation: and yet these are the experiences that prepare us for the reception of all the glories of the resurrection of the Lord Jesus Christ.
+It is a very painful thing to feel our helplessness and inability to get at anything spiritual; Jet if we were not thus led, our faith would not be in the power of be subjected to those adversities that make us do as Job did,-curse the very day of our birth ; and Jeremiah did the same, and wondered why he was born to such sorrow and such tribulation : and yet these are the experiences that prepare us for the reception of all the glories of the resurrection of the Lord Jesus Christ.
 I need not remind you of the people of God when they were taken away to Babylon.
-The Lord said, "You shall go forth out of the city, and you shall dwell in the field," the field of the world, where you do not like to dwell, "and you shall go even to Babylon; there shall you be delivered; there the Lord shall redeem you from the hand of your enemies."
+The Lord saith, "Thou shalt go forth out of the city, and thou shalt dwell in the field "-the field of the world, where you do not like to dwell,-"and thou shalt go even to Babylon ; there shalt thou be delivered ; there the Lord shall redeem thee from the hand of thine enemies."
 So, then, the disciples thought everything was against them, when at the same time everything was for them.